Foodbank. Caring for our community.

 John van Hengel started the worlds first food bank in 1967 with a $3000 investment from his local church St. Mary's in Arizona.
 He is famously quoted as saying “we will always have the poor among us.
 But why the hungry?”
 In the early eighties the United states government gave him a grant of $50,000 dollars to set up a further 18 food banks across America.
 Now the practice has moved over to the UK to meet the real need to help feed people in food poverty.

-Donation drives are usually carried out in local supermarkets and retail shops that agree to help us raise donations and or funding to make the TLC Foodbank run affectively.
-You can find out were the next TLC Foodbank donation drive is Here
+Donation drives are usually carried out in local supermarkets and retail shops that agree to help us raise donations and or funding to make the Aberdeen South Foodbank (operated by TLC) run effectively.
+You can find out when the next Aberdeen South Foodbank (operated by TLC) donation drive is Here

 The standard procedure is to hand out shopping lists and encourage people to purchase extra items of food and donate them to us, so we can distribute the items as food parcels to people who are in crisis.
 We aim to make the best use of all donations no matter how big or small.
 Details of a shopping list can be found here

-Food parcels are made up of three days non perishable food stuffs.
-That contains enough proteins and carbohydrates to help a persons immediate food needs.
+Food parcels are made up of three days of non-perishable foodstuffs.
+That contains enough proteins and carbohydrates to help a person's immediate food needs.

-All food parcels are made up to contain three days emergency food to help people out of short term crisis.
-However some allowances are made for ongoing care and support.
-A food parcel typically contains non-perishable food stuffs that will be a source of protein and carbohydrates to help manage the parcel recipients basic food needs.
+All food parcels are made up to contain three days of emergency food to help people out of short-term crisis.
+However, some allowances are made for ongoing care and support.
+A food parcel typically contains non-perishable food stuff that will be a source of protein and carbohydrates to help manage the parcel recipient's basic food needs.

-We can offer some seasonal alternatives to food parcel as well as giving out soaps and deodorants depending on supply how ever stock is not guaranteed and these items will be treated as an extra depending on availability.
-Food parcels can be made up depending on an individuals dietary needs I,e for nut allergies, Wheat intolerance, Vegetarian.
+We can offer some seasonal alternatives to food parcels as well as giving out soaps and deodorants depending on supply however stock is not guaranteed and these items will be treated as an extra depending on availability.
+Food parcels can be made up depending on an individual's dietary needs I,e for nut allergies, Wheat intolerance, Vegetarian.
 We can also tailor food parcels depending on the recipients cooking facilities.
-Some service users do not have basic cooking facilities or have a poor knowledge of how to cook efficiently or properly.
+Some service users do not have basic cooking facilities or have poor knowledge of how to cook efficiently or properly.

-TLC Foodbank Aberdeen works closely with local agencies to help people in crisis across Aberdeen.
-The foodbank operates on a referral basis where a Foodbank Referral Voucher is issued to people who are in crisis or an immediate food provision issue.
+Aberdeen South Foodbank (operated by TLC) works closely with local agencies to help people in crisis across the south of Aberdeen.
+The foodbank operates on a referral basis where a food bank referral voucher is issued to people who are in crisis or an immediate food provision issue.